hzz0024/hzz0024.github.io/_posts/2020/2020-05-13-Relateness_analyses.markdown

   - WGS data analysis
 ---

-This post will measure the relatedness for DelBay19 dataset.
+This post will summarize the measurements the relatedness in DelBay19 dataset.

 Some scripts are adopted from [here](https://github.com/grovesdixon/caveRAD/blob/master/cave_RAD_processing_walkthrough.txt)